Swarnim55/to-do-reactjs/README.md

 7. Consumed array of objects via context using useContext Hook and rendered the list.
 8. Consumed handler function using useContext Hook to concat new object entry to the state variable.
 9. Used useContext in header to render stats of the user-requested date.
+10. Implemented Filter in header to render filtered list.